altar31/altar31/README.md

  - PhD in Physics and former energy engineer
  - Amoung other things, i'm interested in solving complex problems, algorithms, AI, <br>
-   GPU computing and software engineering.
+   vector database/embeddings, search engine and software engineering.
  - I'm a bike practitioner, jogger and traveler
  - I have an amazing wife and two cats